atra2396/green-blog/static/_posts/dont-object-orient-ify-dockerfiles.md

 <br>

 ## tl;dr
-The point of all of my rambling is this: don't assume that your intuition will always lead you to the path of righteousness.
+The point of all this can be generalized: don't assume that your intuition will always lead you to the path of righteousness.
 Object oriented thinking will get you far when working with an object oriented language, but do not assume that the principles are transferable.
 Next time you pick up a new language or technology, especially if it's not imperative, don't be afraid to toss some of your existing knowledge out the window.
 Try to approach new problems with an unbiased mind, and let the problem at hand lead you back to your experience if it really is the answer.